-Science (print ISSN 0036-8075; online ISSN 1095-9203) is published by the American Association for the Advancement of Science, 1200 New York Avenue NW, Washington, DC 20005.
-2017 © The Authors, some rights reserved; exclusive licensee American Association for the Advancement of Science.
-No claim to original U.S. Government Works.
+Science (print ISSN 0036-8075; online ISSN 1095-9203) is published weekly, except the last week in December, by the American Association for the Advancement of Science, 1200 New York Avenue NW, Washington, DC 20005.
+Copyright 2002 by the American Association for the Advancement of Science; all rights reserved.
 The title Science is a registered trademark of AAAS.